© The Association of Anaesthetists of Great Britain and Ireland

 TYPES OF MANUSCRIPT

-Anaesthesia has the following regular sections: Editorials, Original Articles, Reviews, Case Reports, Correspondence and Book Reviews.
-Historical Articles or Special Articles may also be included.
+Anaesthesia has the following regular sections: Editorials, Original Articles, Reviews and Correspondence.
+Case Reports, Historical Articles or Special Articles may also be included.
 Editorials and Reviews are often commissioned but authors are encouraged to contact the Editor-in-Chief if they wish to discuss potential topics.
 Authors seeking to submit official Clinical Guidelines, Consensus Statements, etc, should refer to specific guidance here.

 SUBMISSION OF MATERIAL